hemajv/new-hire-onboarding-ai-assistant/README.md

 # 🧠 New Hire Onboarding AI Assistant

-This project explores how Large Language Models (LLMs) and AI are transforming the creation of websites, content pages etc. This project explores the use of LLMs to build an intelligent assistant designed to streamline the onboarding process for new hires joining a company.
-This AI-powered tool helps new hires get up to speed faster by answering company-related questions, guiding them through setup tasks and integrating with internal resources.
+This project explores the use of LLMs to build an intelligent assistant designed to streamline the onboarding process for new hires joining a company.
+This AI-powered tool will help new hires get up to speed faster by answering company-related questions, guiding them through setup tasks and integrating with internal resources.

 ---